technicalandcloud/Azure_Arc_PrivateLink_AMPLS/README.md

 - Network access is private-only

 ### Create Data Collection Rule
-GO to DCR and Create you DCR
+GO to DCR and Create you DCR with name arc-dcr and select arc-dce

 ![image](./asset/dcr1.png?raw=true)